kstammits/crimps/README.md

 The S&H calls for a fancy C0G capacitor and OPA4171 opamp.
 We'll try it with a plain capacitor and TL074, which are compatible, but expect poor performance.
 I'm curious how poor, if it's acceptable we can save $$.
 Will try both, and report back here.
 But v101 is otherwise broken so

 when the input looks like noise at >9vpp, which is normal, the trigger goes off for successivly lower notes. feels like an accumulating towards -7.5Volts.
-If something softer is in the input, or values <7 volts absolute, to trigger.  i think i need to add a capacitor somewhere or redo the ground plane.
+Input values lower than -7V till self trigger If something softer is in the input, or values <7 volts absolute it will not self-trigger.  i think i need to add a capacitor somewhere or redo the ground plane.